SUTTON CIRCUIT OPEN CHAMPIONSHIPS

 Has karting allowed you to discover a talent you never knew you had, and now you want to put it to the test against the very best?
 Or have you ever wanted to go karting but couldn't find any friends willing to go with you?
 Or maybe you wish you could take up karting as a hobby and meet like-minded people?
 Fear not, for we have a solution…

 There are those of us that have been bitten by what is called 'the racing bug'.
 An infectious and insatiable desire to race that leaves you with a void impossible to fill.
 To satisfy this need, on a starry night underneath a cash 4 gold sign, a wise guru dreamed up the idea of the Sutton Karting Championships.
 And so they were formed.
-Incepted in 2009, the three in house seasonal competitions form an integral part of the years racing at Sutton.
+Incepted in 2009, the in-house seasonal competitions form an integral part of the years racing at Sutton.

 The top three drivers at the end of the year in each championship receive a coveted Sutton winners trophy, however despite the team 175 series being scored individually, the fact you earn the same amount of points as your team mate hasn’t stopped some from sharing the glory at the end of the year.